utharian-code/Bonepoke/Jade/JadeArticleDirect.md

 (Note: the Scripture was put in by the AI without direction -- EMERGENT -- in fact all documentation is produced by light directional prompting no human rewrites)

+Just as the MEPS system was developed internally as a structural solution to a global publishing challenge, the JADE protocols are offered as a structural framework for a modern cognitive challenge.
+Both are tools that enhance the delivery and clarity of established truth, allowing it to reach further, faster, and with greater coherence."